menu

 Demographics

-The overall education level of Woodruff is somewhat higher than in the average US city of 21.84%: 27.17% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Woodruff is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.17% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Woodruff in 2022 was $45,386, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $181,544 for a family of four.
 However, Woodruff contains both very wealthy and poor people as well.